enp1s0/gpu_monitor/README.md

 # GPU Monitor

-This program records GPU temperature, power consumption, used memory while executing some commands.
+This program records GPU temperature, power consumption, memory usage while executing programs on GPUs.
+It also provides C++ API.

 ## Requirements
 - C++17 or later